mdi48/mdi48/README.md

 Currently trying to get back into the habit of doing more frequent programming work, as I've been kind of out of it this year due to life circumstances.

 - 🔭 I’m currently working on (unpublished or not in a "good enough" state yet):
+  - **NOTE: I am currently putting heavy focus into learning Elixir, so not a lot of work on the projects side has been happening in the past couple weeks or so.**
   - A movie rating predictor (basic data stuff with some machine learning for extra oomph)
   - An improved GitHub starred repositories web app (with pagination included!)
+  - A new version of my personal portfolio that uses Astro.

 - 🌱 I’m currently learning:
   - More data science, statistics, and machine learning stuff